elodielemire/rollercoaster_game/README.md

 # rollercoaster_game
-Simulation of a day in Disneyland
+Simulation of a day in Disneyland via the java console